-GTC has agreed to adhere to the restricted summer tree clearing season (May 1 - July 15) and the restricted tree clearing season for winter (December 15 to February 15) except for early successional vegetation growth within the vacant ROW in Putnam County.
-GTC has also committed to surveying culverts for tricolored bats if 1) the culvert needs replacing, and 2) the culvert meets suitable winter hibernacula guidelines provided by USFWS, which include culvert size and composition. is suitable winter roosting habitat for tricolored bat.
-The USFWS Conference Opinion may have additional requirements to mitigate impacts to the tricolored bat.
+GTC has agreed to adhere to the restricted summer tree clearing season (May 1 - July 15) and the restricted tree clearing season for winter (December 15 to February 15) except for early successional vegetation growth within the vacant ROW in Putnam County; with some possible clearing being required should unforeseen circumstances occur.
+GTC has also committed to surveying culverts for tricolored bats if 1) the culvert needs replacing, and 2) the culvert meets suitable winter hibernacula guidelines provided by USFWS, which include culvert size and composition.